crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 It also assumes that the specifications have no logic errors.
 Which is less likely to happen, but it does.

-When developing using *TDD*, specification details usually "emerge" naturally as your understanding on the system grows: The process is a *framework* for thinking.
+When developing using *TDD*, specification details usually "emerge" naturally as your understanding on the system grows: The process is a *framework* for thinking and requirement clarification.

 Often we rewrite or eliminate tests as we learn about the system.
 So we never really start with final specs.